ionic-team/ionic-io-docs/services/ab.md

 it easy to tweak variables in your code without rebuilding your app, enabling live experimentation, debugging, and refinement.

-To use a Cloud Value, just inject the `$ionicAb` service and grab the correct named value:
+To use a Cloud Value, just inject the `$ionicAb` service and grab the correctly named value:

 ```javascript
 .controller('AppCtrl', function($scope, $log, $ionicAb) {